ethemguner/basic_e_commerce_website/README.md

 Activate virtualenv (it is in env file).
 Install requirements (use requirements.txt), and  done.

 # Notes
 There are a lot of missing things in this project.
 Such as in seller's order page there is no information about buyer's shipment adress etc. Because we do not store this information.
 Also, the payment screen is just fake.
 In Turkey, we can't use Strip's API.
 So, yeah...
 I couldn't find any way to add a real payment section.
+On the other hand, there is no category tree.
+It means there is no filter.

 This project made for a school assignment, so, I didn't build a very detailed project but wanted to add.
 Also, project first made in Turkish and then I translated all texts to English.
 There can be untranslated Turkish words.